Harold Shipman: Death

 Shipman hanged himself in his cell at HM Prison Wakefield on 13 January 2004, the day before his 58th birthday.
 The Medico Legal Centre in Sheffield performed a post-mortem examination, and an inquest was opened.

 Some of the victims' families said they felt "cheated", as Shipman's suicide meant they would never have the satisfaction of a confession, nor answers as to why he committed his crimes.
-Home Secretary David Blunkett admitted that celebration was tempting: "You wake up and you receive a call telling you Shipman has topped himself and you think, is it too early to open a bottle?
+Home Secretary David Blunkett admitted that celebration was tempting: "You wake up and you receive a phone call – Shipman's topped himself.
+You have just got to think for a minute: is it too early to open a bottle?
 And then you discover that everybody's very upset that he's done it."

 Shipman's death divided national newspapers, with the Daily Mirror branding him a "cold coward" and condemning the Prison Service for allowing his suicide to occur.
-However, The Sun ran a celebratory front-page headline; "Ship Ship hooray!"
+However, The Sun ran the celebratory front-page headline "Ship Ship hooray!"
 The Independent called for the inquiry into Shipman's suicide to look more widely at the state of UK prisons as well as the welfare of inmates.
 In The Guardian, an article by General Sir David Ramsbotham, who had formerly served as Her Majesty's Chief Inspector of Prisons, suggested that whole-life sentencing be replaced by indefinite sentencing, for this would at least give prisoners the hope of eventual release and reduce the risk of their ending their own lives by suicide, as well as making their management easier for prison officials.

 Shipman's motive for suicide was never established, though he reportedly told his probation officer that he was considering suicide to assure his wife's financial security after he was stripped of his National Health Service pension.
 Primrose Shipman received a full NHS pension that she would not have been entitled to if Shipman had lived past the age of 60.
 Additionally, there was evidence that Primrose, who had consistently protested Shipman's innocence despite the overwhelming evidence, had begun to suspect his guilt.
 Shipman refused to take part in courses which would have encouraged acknowledgement of his crimes, leading to a temporary removal of privileges, including the right to telephone his wife.
 During this period, according to Shipman's cellmate, he received a letter from Primrose exhorting him to "Tell me everything, no matter what."
 A 2005 inquiry found that Shipman's suicide "could not have been predicted or prevented", but that procedures should nonetheless be re-examined.

 After Shipman's body was released to his family, it remained in Sheffield for more than a year.
-His widow was advised by police against burying her husband in case the grave was attacked; the body was eventually cremated at Hutcliffe Wood Crematorium, in the city, attended only by Shipman's widow and the couple's four children.
+His widow was advised by police against burying him in case the grave was attacked.
+The body was eventually cremated at Hutcliffe Wood Crematorium, in the city, attended only by Shipman's widow and the couple's four children.